A breast cancer diagnosis can be overwhelming, as can specific information about the cancer, including its subtype.

 If your tumor cells do not have receptors for either hormone, it is called hormone receptor-negative.

-Triple-negative breast cancer, which lacks ER and PR receptors and is HER2-negative, is the least common of these three subtypes, accounting for about 15 percent of cases of breast cancer.
+Triple-negative breast cancer, which lacks ER and PR receptors and is HER2-negative, is the least common of these three subtypes.
+It accounts for about 15 percent of cases of breast cancer.
 Triple-negative breast cancer may be a more aggressive form of cancer.
 In patients with early-stage disease, chemotherapy is often recommended for treatment.

 Dana-Farber Cancer Institute investigators are leading and participating in an array of clinical trials designed for all subtypes of breast cancer.
 Clinical trials are available at any point in a patient’s therapy, with the aim of evaluating new strategies designed to specifically target each subtype of breast cancer.
 Patients with breast cancer are encouraged to speak to their providers about their eligibility for clinical trials.